-Vandergrift (2004) underscores the necessity of instructing students in effective listening techniques. call for further signalling a investigation in this domain.
-Su et al. (2012) advocate a test-focused approach to teaching listening comprehension skills EFL to students, offering strategies like skimming, scanning, guessing, and inferring to navigate listening comprehension queries adeptly. competency-based Concurrently, language education, particularly in higher education, emphasizes corrective feedback and alignment with a competency-oriented model in tertiary institutions.
+Vandergrift (2004) underscores the necessity of instructing students in effective listening techniques, signalling further a call for investigation in this domain.
+Su et al. (2012) advocate a test-focused approach to teaching listening comprehension skills to EFL students, offering strategies like skimming, scanning, guessing, and to navigate listening inferring comprehension queries adeptly. competency-based Concurrently, language education, particularly in education, higher emphasizes corrective feedback and alignment with a competency-oriented model in tertiary institutions.
 Ikeda (2019) examines the application of Content and Language Integrated Learning (CLIL) in Japan, displaying a novel maths CLIL curriculum at a primary school to bolster language acquisition through content integration.